JiaoZixun/HandS3C/README.md

 ![](https://github.com/JiaoZixun/HandS3C/blob/main/paper.png "")

+## Abstract

+Reconstructing the hand mesh from one single RGB image is a challenging task because hands are often occluded by other objects.
+Most previous works attempt to explore more additional information and adopt attention mechanisms for improving 3D reconstruction performance, while it would increase computational complexity simultaneously.
+To achieve a performance preserving architecture with high computational efficiency, in this work, we propose a simple but effective 3D hand mesh reconstruction network (i.e., HandS3C), which is the first time to incorporate state space model into the task of hand mesh reconstruction.
+In the network, we design a novel state-space spatial-channel attention module that extends the effective receptive field, extracts hand features in the spatial dimension, and enhances regional features of hands in the channel dimension.
+This helps to reconstruct a complete and detailed hand mesh.
+Extensive experiments conducted on well-known datasets facing heavy occlusions (such as FREIHAND, DEXYCB, and HO3D) demonstrate that our proposed HandS3C achieves state-of-the-art performance while maintaining minimal parameters.
+Code can be available in \href{https://github.com/JiaoZixun/HandS3C}{https://github.com/JiaoZixun/HandS3C

 ## Introduction
 Effective receptive fields (from left to right: FPN, Self-Attention, State Space Attention (SSA) and State-Space Spatial-Channel Attention (S3C)).
 ![Effective receptive fields](https://github.com/JiaoZixun/HandS3C/blob/main/fig1.jpg "Effective receptive fields")